MuniNihitha/MuniNihitha.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

 <h3><b>Implementation:</b></h3>
 <h4><b>I. Data Preprocessing:</b></h4></p>
 <p>
- i) First, the DNA sequences are given in the fasta file. ii) So, we first have to perform the one-hot encoding of these DNA sequences.
+ i) First, the DNA sequences are given in the fasta file.</p><p>
+ii) So, we first have to perform the one-hot encoding of these DNA sequences.</p>
  </p>
  ```python
 from sklearn.preprocessing import OneHotEncoder